 The 5-year survival rate for breast cancer (the percentage of women who are alive 5 years after diagnosis) is

-54.5% if the cancer has not been staged
+58% if a full evaluation has not been done and the cancer has not been staged

 Women with breast cancer tend to have a worse prognosis if they have any of the following:

 Diagnosis of breast cancer during their 20s and 30s

 Cancer that has rapidly dividing cells, such as tumors that do not have well-defined borders or cancer that is dispersed throughout the breast

 Tumors that do not have estrogen or progesterone receptors

 In the United States, women who are Black and non-Hispanic have higher rates of death from breast cancer than women who are White and non-Hispanic.

 Having the BRCA2 gene mutation probably does not make the current cancer result in a worse outcome.
 However, having either BRCA gene mutation increases the risk of developing a second breast cancer.

 Prevention of Breast Cancer

 Taking drugs that decrease the risk of breast cancer (chemoprevention) may be recommended for the following women: